nanvel/blog/pages/quotes/page3.md

 > If past history was all there was to the game, the richest people would be librarians.
 >
 > Warren Buffett
 ---
+> There is no sense in talking about the solution before we agree on the problem, and no sense talking about the implementation steps before we agree on the solution.
+>
+> Efrat Goldratt-Ashlag
+---
+> Software development is a learning process; working code is a side effect.
+>
+> Alberto Brandolini
+---
+> Common sense is not so common.
+>
+> Voltaire
+---
+> Scientists generally agree that no theory is 100 percent correct.
+Thus, the real test of knowledge is not the truth, but utility.
+>
+> Yuval Noah Harari
+---